General FAQs

 Is solar experience required?

 No solar experience is required.
-GRID’s staff ensure the solar installation goes smoothly and everyone can play a part, so participants are free to lend a hand as much or as little as desired during the project.
+GRID’s local teams ensure the solar installation goes smoothly and everyone can play a part, so participants are free to lend a hand as much or as little as desired during the project.
 Technical solar experience is always helpful for those that have it, but not expected or required.

 What are the meals and accommodations like?